 Also, take every precaution you can to avoid transplant shock in the plant (when it has trouble adjusting to its new location and therefore has health problems in the future).
 Usually, the process goes smoothly, but you can never be too sure.

 When to transplant?

 It is important to plant your plants ASAP.
-Do not wait until tomorrow, or later on the day.
+Do not wait until tomorrow, or later in the day.
 Do it now!
-I can’t tell how many times I have brought home perennials/annuals to the garden, plop them down go inside and forget them.
+I can’t tell how many times I have brought home perennials/annuals to the garden, plopped them down go inside, and forgotten them.
 Days later and they are dead from neglect.

 Paul Guzman – Husband, Father, Grandfather, Gardener, and Webmaster of GuzmansGreenhouse.com – Please share this post below.